Deep Policy Iteration with Integer Programming for Inventory Management: Model and Performance Metrics

-where the expectation is taken over both the immediate reward as well as the transition state.
-The optimal policy that maximizes the long term expected discounted reward is given by $\pi^{*}:=\arg \max_{\pi \in \Pi} J^{\pi}\,.$ Finally, by Bellman's principle, the optimal policy is a unique solution to the following recursive equation:
+where the expectation is taken over both the immediate reward and the transition state.
+The optimal policy that maximizes the long-term expected discounted reward is given by $\pi^{*} := \arg \max_{\pi \in \Pi} J^{\pi}\,.$ Finally, by Bellman's principle, the optimal policy is the unique solution to the following recursive equation:

 As discussed in \S \ref{subsec:literature_review}, solving (\ref{eq:bellman}) directly is computationally intractable due to the curse of dimensionality.
-We take a hybrid approach where a model determines the immediate reward but value-to-go is model-free and is determined using trial-and-error in a simulation environment.
+We take a hybrid approach where a model determines the immediate reward, but the value-to-go is model-free and is determined using trial-and-error in a simulation environment.
 We discuss the algorithm in detail next.